-'stat_bin()' using 'bins = 30'.
+'stat\bin()' using 'bins = 30'.
 Pick better value with 'binwidth'.

-Table 1 presents the summary statistics for the continuous variables, and the histograms displayed in Figure 1 show that some variables have a noteworthy right-skew (crimes, doctors, hosp.beds, land.area, pop, tot.income, per.cap.income), and transformations should be considered on the data.
+The histograms displayed in Figure 1 show that some variables have a noteworthy right-skew (crimes, doctors, hosp.beds, land.area, pop, tot.income, per.cap.income), and transformations should be considered on the data.
 We also verify that there are no NAs (missing data) in the data frame.